 How do I go about starting the session?

-I offer three initial sessions for the child to experience therapy.
+I offer three initial sessions for your child to experience therapy.
 With the child's representative(s), I will conduct assessment sessions.
 We will discuss the purpose of therapy, family circumstances, concerns and so forth.
-After the three initial sessions and you decide to continue with me, you will be blocked for twelve sessions (approximately 3 months).
+After the three initial sessions and if you decide to work with me, I will book us a block of 12 sessions (approximately 3 months).
 We will discuss a possibility of continuation for another block of twelve sessions at the tenth session.

 What are there in the therapy room?